Heat Pumps vs. Gas Boilers: Which Is Right for Your Home?

 Energy Efficient

-Heat pumps can be up to 300–400% efficient compared to gas boilers, which are typically around 90% efficient.
+Air Source Heat pumps can be up to 300–400% efficient compared to gas boilers, which typically have an efficiency of around 90%.
+For Ground Source Heat Pumps, this efficiency can be up to a whopping 500%.

 Lower Carbon Emissions